-So, sometimes I do crazy things.
+Sometimes I do crazy things.
 Like drive two hours to go to a restaurant.
-Yep.
-When reading Charles Phoenix’s book, Addicted to Americana, he talks about the chain of coffee shops known as Sambo’s.
+In Charles Phoenix’s book, Addicted to Americana, he talks about the chain of coffee shops known as Sambo’s.
 Now, Sambo’s wasn’t totally unknown to me prior to reading the book, as there was one in my home town of Eugene, but it is long since gone, and well, I thought they all were.
 That is until I read that just one remains, and it happens to be the very first one, located in Santa Barbara.
 So how does a restaurant that started in 1957 and grew to have over 1,000 locations across the United States only have one today?
 Well, the funny thing is, this story begins all the way back in 1898 with a Scottish woman who lived in India for 30 years.

 Scottish author Helen Bannerman wrote and drew the original illustrations for the story of Little Black Sambo back in 1898, and was first published the following year.
 It tells the tale of a little boy named Sambo, who outwits a series of talking tigers with his fancy new clothes from his parents, and by the end of the story the tigers end up chasing each other around a tree and, spoiler alert, melting into butter.
-Yeah, don’t ask me.
-Anyway, Sambo’s father, Jumbo arrives, sees the butter, and he and Sambo take the butter home to the mother, Mumbo, who makes pancakes with it.
+Soon, Sambo’s father, Jumbo arrives, sees the butter, and he and Sambo take the butter home to the mother, Mumbo, who makes pancakes with it.
 You can read the story in its entirety here.

 Whether Bannerman knew about the term “Sambo” or not is up for debate, but across the pond here in America, “Sambo” already had a meaning, and it wasn’t a nice one.
 It was a slur for African-Americans.
 It was also one of those words that was adopted from another language.
 “Sambo” is a derivative of the Spanish word “zambo” which was used to describe the children of Native Americans and Africans.
-So it is easy to see how by the time the book arrives on American shores, the little “black” boy walking through the jungle fits into the American stereotype of blacks at this time period.
+So it is easy to see how by the time the book arrives on American shores, the little “Black” boy walking through the jungle fits into the American stereotype of Black people at this time period.
 Even though Africa may have jungles, it doesn’t have tigers.

-Enter two men, Sam Battistone Sr. and Newell Bohnett, who combined shortened portions of their names, Sam and Bo, to create Sambo’s, then inspired by the story decided to serve up pancakes, also using the character of Sambo and the tigers for decorations and advertising.
+Enter two men, Sam Battistone Sr. and Newell Bohnett, who claimed to have combined shortened portions of their names, Sam and Bo, to create Sambo’s, then inspired by the story decided to serve up pancakes, also using the character of Sambo and the tigers for decorations and advertising.
 According to the Wikipedia page (which, seriously, I know is not a real resource, but I’ll get on that in a bit) for the restaurants, they originally featured images of “a dark-skinned boy, tigers, and a pale, magical unicycle-riding man called ‘The Treefriend’.”

 This is where things got as sticky as maple syrup for me.
 Prior to all of this, I had only seen this version of Sambo for the restaurant…

 So the idea of a “dark-skinned boy” wasn’t ringing any bells for me on the restaurant front.
 And I wasn’t finding any interior shots from a Sambo’s that featured murals of a “dark-skinned boy” and this mysterious “Treefriend.”
 I only saw the murals of the version above.
 In the meantime, as I continued to do my research, I had come across a different illustration of a boy eating pancakes in some articles, but with no description of where that image came from!
-I finally did a reverse image search and realized that it was from a 1958 Sambo’s menu!
+I finally did a reverse image search and realized that it was from a 1958 Sambo’s menu.
 Okay, so why aren’t you seeing it?
 Because Getty has the rights to it, and I am but a humble blogger, so I’m just providing a link to it here.

 One in 1959 by Whitman with artwork by Violet LaMont.